Home for Aged and Infirm Colored People of California: History

 The Home for Aged and Infirm Colored People of California was founded on September 26, 1892, by Elenora Amos, Mary E.A.
 Cole, Mary Goodman, Mary J. Humphrey, Rosa H. Lockett, Ann S. Purnell, Harriet E. Smith, Areminto Stanford, Mary C. Washington, Ellen Whiting, and Anna Williams.

 The land for the home was located on a site at the border of Mills College (now Mills College at Northeastern University), and was donated by Christian missionaries, George S. Montgomery and Carrie Judd Montgomery from the Salvation Home of Peace.
 The two story Victorian building was designed by architect D.F.
 Oliver, and held sixteen rooms.

 It operated as a community chest, through the local African American community's donations.
 They would sponsor donation days, dances, and dinners for fundraising.

 The first president was Julie A. Shorey, the wife of William T. Shorey, who served for ten years.
 She was succeeded as president by Elizabeth Brown.

-The pioneering African American miner Alvin Aaron Coffey Sr. died at this institution in 1902, he was an early resident.
+The pioneering African American miner Alvin Aaron Coffey Sr. was an early resident, and he died at this institution in 1902.
 In 1909, the city of Buelah was annexed into the city of Oakland.